Workplace Harassment Cases And Lawsuit Funding Information

 - If your lawsuit qualifies for funding, we’ll transfer you your money in as soon as 24 hours!
 Get anywhere between $500 to $100,000 in lawsuit financing within 24 hours

 FIND OUT MORE

--Verbal: Repeated use of language to bother, annoy, criticize, or just talk about or to someone when they have asked that is not be done.
-This can be something like calling someone a nickname repeatedly, telling them they are useless, etc. Verbal harassment can be very sneaky and can sound like just friends poking fun at each other when in fact, one of the parties is not happy with that happening.
+-Verbal: Repeated use of language to bother, annoy, criticize, or just talk about or to someone when they have asked them not to do that.
+This can include things like calling someone a nickname repeatedly, telling them that they are useless, etc. Verbal harassment can be very sneaky and can sound like just friends poking fun at each other when in fact, one of the parties is not happy with what is happening.

 BEGIN WITH US

 -Online: This one is somewhat newer and it can happen both at work and away from work.
-This is when a worker constantly contacts another online through email, chat, social media, to discuss or show things the other is not interested in.
-This can, for example, include flirting over a chat system at work that can extend to social media platform once they are out of the office.
-This is one where proof can be fairly easily saved for taking to the proper authorities.
+This is when a worker constantly contacts another employee online through email, chat, social media, to discuss or show things the other is not interested in.
+This can, for example, include flirting over a chat system at work that can extend to the social media platforms once they are out of the office.
+This is a case in which proof can be fairly easily saved and shown to the proper authorities.

-Of course these are but a few of the categories of harassment that can happen in the workplace and they need to be all be taken seriously.
-Each of these categories can happen on their own or be combined for more damage done to the victim.
-Those cases can become something where the settlement grows quite a bit.
+, Of course, these are but a few of the categories of harassment that can happen in the workplace and they all need to be taken seriously.
+Each of these categories can happen on their own or be combined to cause even more damage to the victim.
+In such cases, the potential settlement can amount to a sizeable figure.